Ethanol10/Ror2Ganon/README.md

 ## Changelog
 - 2.0.0 -> New Features!
 Hooray!
 (This will probably be my last update, for this mod regarding new content (note: for a long time, not forever), as I am a terrible animator.
 However, if someone wants to offer help with animations for more moves, OR I manage to make my own moves in the time it takes to find someone new, I'm down to continue this project.
 If the mod breaks with new RoR2 Content, I'll try update it so that it won't be deprecated.
 Might do some balance changes as well.)
     - 2 New moves!
 (Unlock them and find out what they are)
-    - Alt skins from Ultimate added!
+    - All Alt-skins from Ultimate added!
     - Also an entirely different skin not from Ultimate (Unlock to find out!)
     - (slight) VFX updates!
     - Actual hit pauses! (get that weak no-hitpause garbage outta here)